-Revenues are less than budgeted amounts.
-The difference between estimated revenue and actual revenue is due to variance in Universal Pre-K funding, building aid, and transportation aid.
+Revenues are more than budgeted amounts.
+The difference between estimated revenue and actual revenue is primarily due to the School District receiving substantial Medicare Part D subsidies for prior years totaling approximately \$671 thousand.

 Expenditure Variances

 The School District continues to experience savings due to the energy program.
 The School District also experienced favorable results with health insurance premium renewals.
 In addition, there was a shift in expenditures due to the COVID-19 pandemic and receipt of federal pandemic relief funding which caused certain expenditures to be budgeted and paid for out of the Special Aid Fund.
 The School District continues to budget conservatively in order to cover unanticipated expenses, particularly with the uncertainty surrounding the COVID-19 pandemic.